 Big River Farms Training Program

 Our program runs approximately from early January to early October.
-The program focuses on small-scale, Certified Organic vegetable farming.
-The program focuses on serving immigrant, limited resource, and historically-underserved communities.
+The program focuses on small-scale, Certified Organic vegetable farming, and is geared towards serving immigrant, limited resource, and historically-underserved communities.

 Training: $250 per year per “farm” in the MFA Big River Farms program for all the courses.

 - 8-12 classroom sessions covering subjects related to sustainable, organic vegetable farming and the business of running your own farm.
 Topics include Introduction to Organic Farming, Marketing, Writing a Business Plan, and Record Keeping.
 These courses will run from January – April.

 2. Participation in the Annual Minority and Immigrant Farming Conference.

 - Individual consultation with MFA staff regarding Organic Certification, crop planning, marketing and other farm business related subjects, and farming support resources.
 Also includes farmer plot field walks with Big River Farms staff.

 Training courses are open to a limited number of people outside of the enrolled participants for $25 per session. ($25 is due on or before the training course date.
-Paid in advance, cost is $140 for all 8 pre-season sessions or $80 for 5 in-field sessions.)
+Discounts are available if paid in advance for multiple sessions.)

 Land: $340 per acre for first year ($85 for ¼ acre for New Participants Year One).